chataignault/numerics/ieeextreme19/ladder.md

 In this case the longest sequence sums up to strictly greater than n, which contradicts the assumption that is it valid.

-**Two random valid sequences match if and only if they are equal.**
+**Therefore, two random valid sequences match if and only if they are equal.**
 Given two valid series of the same length, the equality condition :
 ```python